CVE-2005-0985

 01 // Technical Summary

 Local users can trigger a denial-of-service (DoS) condition on affected Mac OS X systems by exploiting a vulnerability within the fan control unit (FCU) driver.
-This unspecified flaw allows attackers to cause a temporary system hang, disrupting normal operations and potentially leading to data loss if not properly addressed.
+This allows an attacker to temporarily halt system operations, potentially disrupting critical services and impacting system availability.
+The specific attack vectors remain unspecified, making it challenging to fully assess the scope of this vulnerability without further information.

 02 // Vulnerability Mechanism